DSV05/LectureReminder/README.md

 # LectureReminderApp

-Welcome to **LectureReminderApp** — a lightweight Android app created in Kotlin to help students and educators schedule and receive reminders for lectures.
+Welcome to **LectureReminderApp** — a lightweight LectureReminderApp is a mobile application designed to help students effectively manage their academic schedules by providing timely reminders for lectures.
+The app allows users to add, modify, and delete lecture schedules, and notifies them before the lecture begins.
+With a simple and intuitive interface, the application focuses on improving time management and reducing missed lectures.

 ## 📌 Features
 - Add new lectures: specify title, date, time.